Shadofisher/GCodeGeneratorTools/README.md

 gcodegenerate XPixels YPixel Xmm Ymm Inputfile OutputFile

-The second application will take as input  GCode file and optimise it in terms of paths
+The second application will remove signgle gcode moves i.e. sing pixels

-The third application will take as input a gcode file and will remove single pixels (if required)
+The third application will attempt to optimise the paths.
+It will use the last position of the current path and then search all unprocessed paths to see which ones' start cordinate is the closest and the use that path.